szesto/apicterra/README.md

 **Container registry.**
 Container registry is available in aws account.
-To upload images into container registry follow aws documentation how to create access token, create repository and push container image into repository.
+To upload images into container registry follow aws documentation how to create access token, create repositories and push container images into repositories.

 Kubelet on the worker node is granted registry read-only managed permission by the node role. (see iam section) and can pull images from the registry.